luci/luci-py/appengine/swarming/doc/Detailed-Design.md

    - The Web UI is implemented in Polymer and uses the same API as the client, both are authenticated via OAuth2.
-   - Bots using the REST APIs can optionally be whitelisted by IPs.
+   - Bots using the REST APIs can optionally if their IPs are in the allowlist.

 ### Access control